nacho-herrera/pyCocos/README.md

 ## Usage

 Once the library has been installed, you can import and initialize it.
-The initialization sets the email, password, and reCAPTCHA token.
+The initialization sets the email and password.
 It then attempts to authenticate with the provided credentials.
 If the authentication fails, an `ApiException` is thrown.

 ```python
 from pycocos import Cocos